OCA/server-ux/chained_swapper/README.rst

 To configure this module, you need to:

-#.
-Go to *Setting > Field Swaps > Field Swaps*.
+1. Go to *Setting > Field Swaps > Field Swaps*.
-#.
-Create a new object and set the following data as an example:
+2. Create a new object and set the following data as an example:

-   * Name for identifying it and use it for the action name.
+   - Name for identifying it and use it for the action name.

-   * Select the source model where the swap will be started.
+   - Select the source model where the swap will be started.

-   * Select the starting field for which the swap will be done.
+   - Select the starting field for which the swap will be done.

-   * Add several chained fields.
+   - Add several chained fields.
 They are expressed as a string using dot notation, taking the source model as beginning for looking there the first field, and continuing from there drilling through.
-Example:
-     `picking_ids.partner_id` for `sale.order` model will go to the linked deliveries orders, and change the customer there.
+     Example: picking_ids.partner_id for sale.order model will go to the linked deliveries orders, and change the customer there.

-   * Add possible constraints for restricting the chained swap.
+   - Add possible constraints for restricting the chained swap.
 They are Python expressions that must be one line that is evaluated as boolean.
 If the evaluation is true, then a message will be thrown and no swap will be allowed.
-You can use the variable `records` in your code, that will be referring the selected records for doing the swap.
+You can use the variable records in your code, that will be referring the selected records for doing the swap.
 Example: for restricting sales orders that have a delivery order validated:

-     `any(p.state == 'done' for p in records.mapped('picking_ids.state'))`
+     any(p.state == 'done' for p in records.mapped('picking_ids.state'))

-     Other variables you can use are `env`, `date` and `datetime`.
+     Other variables you can use are env, date and datetime.
 Each constraint has a name for identifying it, but also for showing that name when displaying the error trying to do the swap.

-#.
-Click on 'Add action' smart button to add a new action in the source model.
+3. Click on 'Add action' smart button to add a new action in the source model.

 On demo databases, you can check the example "Language", that changes the language of a contact, and propagate it to children contacts.

 Usage
 =====

 To use this module, you need to:

-#.
-Go to the source document in list mode.
+1. Go to the source document in list mode.
-#.
-Select one or several records.
+2. Select one or several records.
-#.
-Click on Action and locate the option "Chained swap: <name of the swap>".
+3. Click on Action and locate the option "Chained swap: <name of the swap>".
-#.
-If one of the selected records doesn't comply with one of the constraints,
-   a message will be shown, and the swap won't continue.
+4. If one of the selected records doesn't comply with one of the constraints, a message will be shown, and the swap won't continue.
-#.
-If everything is OK, a popup will arise, and you will see a field for
-   filling the new value.
+5. If everything is OK, a popup will arise, and you will see a field for filling the new value.
-#.
-Click on "Change", and the swap will be done.
+6. Click on "Change", and the swap will be done.
-#.
-On the chatter of the source document, an entry will be logged for
-   reflecting the done swap.
+7. On the chatter of the source document, an entry will be logged for reflecting the done swap.

 Bug Tracker